 The GNSO Council deliberated the request at ICANN45 in Toronto and adopted a motion requesting an Issue Report on this topic, explicitly requesting that the Issue Report includes a staff recommendation on how this issue can be further addressed outside of a PDP if recommendations in relation to this issue do not require consensus policies to implement.

-ICANN staff analyzed the current state of ICANN’s Contractual Compliance team’s success against a three-year plan to enhance the compliance systems, process and reporting capabilities.
+ICANN staff analyzed the current state of ICANN’s Contractual Compliance team’s completion of their three-year plan to enhance the compliance systems, process and reporting capabilities.

 ICANN staff recommended the GNSO Council consider forming a Working Group to review how the community can collaborate with contracted parties and other service providers in the sharing of complaint and abuse data that may also further educate Registrants and Internet users in submission of complaints to the appropriate party.
 Such a Working Group could also investigate more formal processes for requests of data, metrics and other reporting needs from the GNSO that may aid in GNSO policy development efforts.

-3.2 Final Issue Background (excerpt from Final Issue Report)
+3.2 Final Issue Report Background (excerpt below, full report: Final Issue Report)

-Complaint Metrics External to ICANN
+4.5 Complaint Metrics External to ICANN